-Desert cacti are a challenge to get to bloom indoors, simply because we can't provide as much light as a sun-drenched desert.
+Desert cacti are a challenge to get to bloom indoors, simply because we cannot provide as much light as a sun-drenched desert.
 In addition to light, two other important factors for blooming are:

-2. Dormancy: Many desert cacti bloom in response to a cool, dry, dormant period.
-During the winter, you should reduce watering to only about once a month—just enough to keep the plant from shriveling up—and move your cactus to a cool spot, around 50°F (10°C), that has plenty of sunlight.
+2. Dormancy: Many desert cacti bloom in response to a cool, dry dormant period.
+During the winter, you should reduce watering to only about once a month, just enough to keep the plant from shriveling up and move your cactus to a cool spot around 50°F (10°C) with plenty of sunlight.

-Also, keep in mind these 5 tips for year-round cactus care:
+Also, keep in mind these five tips for year-round cactus care:

-1. Indoor cacti do best in a sunroom or south-facing windowsill.
-They'll receive the most sunlight, and the air around windows is generally cooler in winter than the interior of a room.
+1. Indoor cacti do best in a sunroom because they will receive the most sunlight, and the air around windows is generally cooler in winter than in the interior of a room.

 5. Repot your cactus using a potting mix designed for cacti and succulents.
-Don't water your cactus for a week after repotting.
+Do not water your cactus for a week after repotting.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus